dwilhelm89/SpeechMap/README.md

 * "Move to San Francisco"
 * "Draw a marker in America"
 * "Set a point in chicago"
-* "Connect Los Angelas and San Francisco"
+* "Connect Los Angeles and San Francisco"
 * "Zoom in"
 * "Pan up"
 * "Pan to the left"